Lower Back Pain When Sitting - Why You Get It & How To Fix It

 Because sitting all day is a tough gig.

-Hopefully by employing a few of these tactics you can make back pain when sitting a thing of the past.
+And hopefully make back pain when sitting a thing of the past.

 Resources used in researching this article: